joelpurra/xmouse-controls/README.md

   <a href="https://joelpurra.com/projects/X-Mouse_Controls/">X-Mouse Controls</a>
 </h1>

-*Windows utility to enable or disable active window tracking, raising and also the delay in milliseconds.
-This is known as x-mouse behavior or focus follows mouse.*
+Microsoft Windows utility to manage the *active window tracking/raising* settings.
+This is known as *x-mouse behavior* or *focus follows mouse* on Unix and Linux systems.

 - [Project site with downloads](https://joelpurra.com/projects/X-Mouse_Controls/)
 - [Source code on github](https://github.com/joelpurra/xmouse-controls)